Content navigation:

 Generally, volume discounting works best in B2B e-commerce.

-When selling consumable items, volume discount pricing might benefit consumer goods e-commerce firms.
+When selling consumable items, high discount pricing might benefit consumer goods e-commerce firms.

 Conclusion

 A discount pricing plan is one effective method for growing your e-commerce consumer base and increasing conversion rates.
 You can enhance sales, foster a sense of urgency, and foster loyalty by providing discounts.
-Discounts are not all the same, however.
+Discounts examples are not all the same, however.
+What is obvious though is that the meaning of discount in business can hardly be overrated.